awsfaisal/aws-3tier-application-deployement-project/README.md

-# AWS 3-Tier Application Deployment Project
+# production-grade-3tier-aws-app

 ## 📌 Project Overview

-This project demonstrates the deployment of a **3-Tier Web Application Architecture on AWS** using best practices for scalability, security, and high availability.
+This project demonstrates the deployment of a **production-grade-3tier-aws-app** using best practices for scalability, security, and high availability.

 The architecture separates the application into three layers: